 - MSCI ESG Leaders Indexes (formerly MSCI Global Sustainability Indexes), 2015-2019

 World’s Most Ethical Companies: In 2020, Voya Financial was one of 132 companies recognized by the Ethisphere Institute as one of the 2020 World’s Most Ethical Companies.
 The World's Most Ethical Company assessment is based upon the Ethisphere Institute’s Ethics Quotient® framework which offers a quantitative way to assess a company’s performance in an objective, consistent and standardized way.
 The information collected provides a comprehensive sampling of definitive criteria of core competencies, rather than all aspects of corporate governance, risk, sustainability, compliance and ethics.
 Scores are generated in five key categories: ethics and compliance program (35%), corporate citizenship and responsibility (20%), culture of ethics (20%), governance (15%) and leadership, innovation and reputation (10%) and provided to all companies who participate in the process.
+While Voya’s Chief Communications Officer sits on the Strategic Advisory Board for the Ethisphere Institute, he plays no role in the selection process for the World’s Most Ethical Company award, but this fact has been disclosed to the extent it may be perceived as a possible conflict of interest.
 There is a processing fee of $3,000 USD to participate.
 There is also a licensing fee for use of the logo.

 Fortune’s World’s Most Admired Companies: Voya is named to Fortune’s 2020 list of the World's Most Admired Companies.
 Voya was ranked as one of the most admired companies on the magazine’s list of securities and asset management companies.
 Fortune’s World’s Most Admired Companies list is the definitive report card on corporate reputation, and is developed by Fortune and Korn Ferry Hay Group.
 The study surveys top executives and directors from eligible companies, along with financial analysts, to rate enterprises in their own industry on nine criteria, from investment value and quality of management and products to social responsibility and ability to attract talent.
 A company’s score must rank in the top half of its industry survey to be listed.